ST10158643/Part1/README.md

 ## Overview

-Part2 command-line application is a Console App built on the .NET framework 4.8.
+Part3 is a Windows Presentation Foundation (WPF) Console App built on the .NET framework 4.8.
 The Recipe Application is a user-friendly tool that allows a user to create and manage recipes.
 With this application, you can easily enter the details of your recipe, including the ingredients and steps involved.
 The Recipe Application application was developed as a project for the PROGRAMMING 2A course POE Submission and serves